ballerina-platform/ballerina-library/docs/build-and-release-guide.md

 ### Handling Essential Breaking Changes

-The module, with a dependency on an older Language Distribution, will function on newer versions as long as there are no Essential Breaking Changes from the Language team.
+The module, with a dependency on an older Language Distribution, will function on newer versions as long as there are no Essential Breaking Changes from the Language team for the upcoming Ballerina Update release.
+>> Essential Changes cannot be added in Patch Releases.

 Compiler Team will handle all Essential Changes proactively.
 We have added a Pull Request check to all `ballerina-lang` Pull Requests.
 It is to validate that no downstream Standard Library modules are impacted.